The best hotels in Incheon

 Bus 300 runs between the airport and downtown Incheon for about $2.50 and is dramatically underused by visitors.
 It's slower than the AREX but drops you closer to the Sinpo Market area.
 Get a T-money card at any convenience store in the airport arrivals hall. it works on all buses, subways, and some taxis.

-Incheon's best neighborhoods
+Incheon's best hotel regions

 Incheon breaks into four real zones: the Airport corridor, Songdo, Jung-gu with Chinatown, and the outer districts.
 Prioritize Songdo if you want walkability and a proper neighborhood feel. the airport zone is convenient but soulless after 9pm.